 TABLE OF CONTENTS

 One of the most important decisions you will make when starting a business is choosing between the right eCommerce platforms.
-Building an online business–whether to supplement your retail store or to start making money online–comes with many decisions.
+Building an ecommerce business–whether to supplement your retail store or to start making money online–comes with many decisions.
 Deciding on the best eCommerce platform for your business is arguably the most important as more consumers are drawn to online shopping experiences.
 However, it can be confusing to figure out which of the many eCommerce platforms to choose from.

 What is an eCommerce Platform?